project-ida/two-state-quantum-systems/src/04-spin-boson-model.md

 H =  2.88*two_state + 1*bosons + 0.2*interaction
 ```

 In previous tutorials we have been using QuTiP's [`sesolve`](http://qutip.org/docs/latest/apidoc/functions.html#module-qutip.sesolve) to solve the Schrödinger equation.
-This was convenient as for us when we were getting started - we only needed a single line of code to run the simulation.
+This was convenient for us when we were getting started - we only needed a single line of code to run the simulation.
 It was especially useful when we introduced a time dependent perturbation to our TSS Hamiltonian in Tutorial 2.
 However, `sesolve` will cause us problems as we increase the number of bosons that we want to simulate - the simulation will take too long to run.

 Technically, we don't actually need a special solver like `sesolve` when dealing with time-independent problems (like ours).
 The business of solving the Schrödinger equation can be reduced to a problem of finding the eigenvalues and eigenvectors of the Hamiltonian.